 The objects returned by an API list endpoint can be filtered by attaching one or more query parameters to the request URL.
 For example,

-GET /api/dcim/sites/?status=active will return only sites with a status of "active."
+GET /api/dcim/locations/?status=active will return only locations with a status of "active."

 Multiple parameters can be joined to further narrow results.
 For example,

 GET /api/dcim/locations/?status=active&parent=europe&location_type=country will return only active "country" type locations in Europe.

 Generally, passing multiple values for a single parameter will result in a logical OR operation.
 For example,

 GET /api/dcim/locations/?parent=north-america&parent=south-america&location_type=country will return "country" type locations in North America or South America.
 However, a logical AND operation will be used in instances where a field may have multiple values, such as tags.
 For example,